apollographql/apollo-studio-community/preview-docs/UserRoles.md

 If you have a need that is not encapsulated below, or if you see things we might be missing, please engage with us and ask questions through issues on this repository.

+Also, if you're reading this, **please fill out our feedback form**!
+We cherish this feedback and read every response that comes in: https://forms.gle/xc2q2Jv2vcXrww1S6 📬.

 ### Proposed Phases

 **Phase 1: Organization-wide, pre-defined user roles**